-Announcement titled "Termination of Agreements with CPH", in which Crown stated that it had terminated the Services Agreement dated 1 July 2016, and the Controlling Shareholder Protocol dated 31 October 2018 (namely, the Crown/CPH Services and Information Sharing Arrangement).
+Announcement titled "Termination of Agreements with CPH", in which Crown stated that it had terminated the Services Agreement and the Controlling Shareholder Protocol (namely, the Crown/CPH Services and Information Sharing Arrangement).

 A.4.
 Riverbank Investments Pty Ltd and Southbank Investments Pty Ltd